ManthanBohra/Diwali_Sales_Analysis--using-Python/README.md

 # Python_Diwali_Sales_Analysis
-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales

-## Watch complete tutorial video: https://www.youtube.com/watch?v=KgCgpCIOkIs
+This project, "Python Diwali Sales Analysis", aims to analyze Diwali sales data using Python.
+The primary goal is to extract meaningful insights from sales data to help understand trends, customer behavior, and sales performance during the Diwali festive season.
+This analysis will involve data cleaning, exploration, visualization, and drawing business-relevant conclusions.